 In order to complete the AP Calculus Summer Assignment, you will need to create a student account at www.deltamath.com using a personal email.
 It is easy and free to create an account.
-When you create your account, use the teacher code 117874 to join the "Summer Assignment '23-'24" class.
+Select "For Students" and click the "Register" button.
+When you register, use the class code A4AE-9Z4E to join the "Summer Assignment '24-'25" class.
 This will "enroll" you in Mrs. Rodgers' class and allow you access to the Summer Assignment.
 This does not mean that Mrs. Rodgers will be your calculus teacher for the year!